hirusha-adi/hirusha/src/pages/study/edexcel-ial/physics.md

----
-title: Pearson Edexcel IAL (International Advanved Levels) - Physics
+# Pearson Edexcel IAL (International Advanved Levels) - Physics
-authors: [hirusha]
-tags: [study,al,edexcel,physics]
----

 :::danger
 if you have any doubt regarding any content shared / linked here, contact me and i'll get them removed ASAP